-Have you already tried any VR Fitness game on your Oculus Quest?
-If the answer is yes, you’ve experienced first-hand how virtual reality helps make exercising fun, easy, and motivating.
+Have you already tried any VR Fitness game on your Meta Quest?
+It’s amazing how virtual reality helps make exercising fun, easy, and motivating.

 VR Fitness completely transforms fitness so it’s no wonder that over the last two years there has been a huge increase in the number of VR Fitness apps, and although it means more competition for our company, it’s a good thing – it means that what we’ve been doing works on a scale larger than just our community.

-HOLOFIT is our VR Fitness platform that works on select rowing machines, and any stationary bikes or elliptical machines with the additional cadence sensor – but, that’s not all.
+HOLOFIT is our VR Fitness platform that works on all rowing machines, and any stationary bikes or elliptical machines with the additional cadence sensor – but, that’s not all.

 It’s just what we intend to make with HOLOFIT: your fitness Alter Ego, all your fitness needs in one product.
 So far, we’re on the right track with many plans in our development roadmap.

 However, let me take you through what HOLOFIT offers right now and how it can transform your fitness.